2 Tutorials

 Function that can be called with

-to write a response to the http request described bySTREAM
+CONNECTIONandHTTP2-STREAMto write a response to the http request described bySTREAMobject.

 [macro] HANDLER (FLEXI-STREAM-NAME CHARSET GZIP) &BODY BODY